The Best Summer Salmon Fishing on Lake Ontario

 Copper Running Rigs

-Like many charter captains fishing Lake Ontario, Williamson is also an advocate of the copper running rigs.
-He has been known to send back 600 feet of copper behind is 31-foot North Coast boat.
-“It keeps my presentation away from the boat, and I know exactly the depth of my set-up,” he said.
+Copper running rigs are another critical component of Williamson’s fishing arsenal.
+Like many charter captains on Lake Ontario, he is a strong advocate of using copper rigs, especially for deeper water fishing.
+He often sends out up to 600 feet of copper behind his 31-foot North Coast boat to reach those deep-feeding salmon.
+“It keeps my presentation away from the boat, and I know exactly the depth of my set-up,” he explains.
 “If I’m back 100 feet with copper, it’s down 20 feet.
 If I’m behind the boat 600 feet, I’m down 120 feet.
 I like to call running copper… precise and consistent.”
+This level of precision is crucial for targeting salmon at various depths, ensuring that his baits are in the right zone for a successful catch.

 Electric Reels on Lake Ontario